 - Why do the registration costs and sponsorship levels vary for different challenges?

 - What happens if I can’t raise the minimum sponsorship?

 ABOUT ADVENTURE CHALLENGES

-Multi-day adventures in various disciplines, including hiking, trekking, cycling, mountain biking, or water sports.
-Experiences of a lifetime that:
+Adventure challenges are multi-day adventures in various disciplines, including hiking, trekking, cycling, mountain biking, or water sports.
+They are experiences of a lifetime that: